dolaterio/docs/hello_world.md

 You will need an account in the [public docker registry](https://hub.docker.com/).
 Just signup and you'll be ready to go.

-In the documentation I use `yourhandler` to represent your docker hub username.
+In the documentation I use `yourhandle` to represent your docker hub username.
 Replace it with the right value.

 You will also need an account on [dolater.io](http://dolater.io).